Foot-and-mouth disease (FMD) passenger announcement

 - Pre-embarkation (conducted in the absence of passengers)

-- Pre-flight and Top of Descent (conducted in the presence of passengers)
+- Pre-departure (conducted in the presence of passengers)

 - On-arrival (conducted in the presence of passengers).

-Approval to perform some methods of disinsection is dependent on airlines entering into an arrangement with either the department or Ministry for Primary Industries (MPI) New Zealand.
-The arrangement outlines the application of a particular set of procedures and the supervision, monitoring and testing of the airlines’ compliance with those procedures.
-If an airline or airline operator has not satisfactorily negotiated an arrangement with either the department or MPI, the on-arrival disinsection method will be undertaken on a fee for service basis.
+Approval to perform some methods of disinsection is dependent on airlines entering into formal arrangements with either the department or Ministry for Primary Industries (MPI) New Zealand.
+The arrangement outlines the airline’s governance requirements, application of a particular set of procedures and the supervision, monitoring and testing of the airlines compliance with those procedures.

 All cabin, galley and hold waste on board the aircraft must be collected, transported, stored and/or treated by a service provider that has entered into an approved arrangement with the department or under the department’s supervision on a fee for service basis.